Wider Access

 • Provide equality of access to power providers or providers of flexibility.

-• The introduction of Virtual Lead Parties (VLPs), a new type of market participant without a supply license which will be able to provide balancing services and avoid having to pay ‘use of system’ charges.
+• The introduction of Virtual Lead Parties (VLPs) and Asset Metering Virtual Lead Parties (AMVLP), a new type of market participant without a supply license which will be able to provide balancing services and avoid having to pay ‘use of system’ charges.
 VLPs can also register Secondary BM units (BMUs) to provide flexibility in the Balancing Mechanism.

 • Simplification of the communication protocols (EDT and EDL) with the Balancing Mechanism with the introduction of APIs rather than fixed line MPLS lines.